saviorand/Notion-Page-Properties-Toggle/README.md

-# Notion Layout - Chrome Extension
+# Notion Page Properties Toggle, Chrome Extension

+## Original README by Alexander Kazakov

 ## What is it?
 Chrome Extension that makes viewing Notion database pages better!